Xaelias/advent-of-code.py/2023/day/10/README.md

     LJ.LJ

-If you want to** get out ahead of the anima**l, you should find the tile in the loop that is** farthes**t from the starting position.
+If you want to **get out ahead of the animal**, you should find the tile in the loop that is **farthest** from the starting position.
 Because the animal is in the pipe, it doesn't make sense to measure this by direct distance.
-Instead, you need to find the tile that would take the longest number of steps** along the loo**p to reach from the starting point - regardless of which way around the loop the animal went.
+Instead, you need to find the tile that would take the longest number of steps **along the loop** to reach from the starting point - regardless of which way around the loop the animal went.

 In the first example with the square loop: